-Is your child starting school in September 2018?
-If so, contact the office on 01952 387570 for a personal show around school by Mrs Roberts, Headteacher.
+Is your child starting school in September 2019?
+We have two open day sessions: Tuesday 2nd October at 9.30am Thursday 18th October at 1.30pm Please just come along and see us!
+Or if you'd like an individual look around, pease contact the office on 01952 387570 for a personal show around school by Mrs Roberts, Headteacher.
 We'd love to show you around our wonderful school.

 Mrs Caton will collect the children from the playground in the morning, and the children will line up ready beside the wall.
 This helps them to start the morning in a calm and orderly way.
 Initially we invite parents to come in with the children to help them become established in to the routine, but parents quickly find that the children become independent and organised in hanging up coats for themselves, and putting reading bags and other items away where they should be.

 In the first week of term, the children stay in school for the mornings only.
 This helps them adapt to the new routine, and ensures they aren't too tired.
 Mrs Caton meets all the parents for an individual appointment - either with or without the children, in the afternoons.
 Pick up times for the first week in 2018 are as follows:

 Tuesday 4th September: Parents collect the children before lunch at 12.00pm.
 Collect by the external door for Class 1.

 Wednesday 5th September: Parents are welcome for lunch, stay for playtime and go home anytime during lunch hour

 Thursday 6th September: Children stay for lunch and go home after lunch at 1.30pm.